Chelsea transfer news: Blues fear PSG have dropped Tiemoue Bakayoko interest as Frank Lampard faces homegrown dilemma | Goal.com

 That leaves Bakayoko in a group which also includes Kurt Zouma, Michy Batshuayi, Davide Zappacosta and Kenedy, who could face a season watching on from the sidelines in certain competitions due to lack of space within the squad.

-Lampard's decision to use academy graduate Reece James in his first-team plans next season could spell the end for Zappacosta, who may find himself as the third-choice left-back.
+Lampard's decision to use academy graduate Reece James in his first-team plans next season could spell the end for Zappacosta, who may find himself as the third-choice right-back.

 The Italian almost left in the January transfer window, but a deal could not be struck with Lazio and he remains in West London.